The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

-From the examples above, we see that game-theoretic learning provides a natural scalable design framework to create network intelligence for autonomous control, management and coordination of large-scale complex network systems with heterogeneous parties.
+From the examples above, game-theoretic learning provides a natural scalable design framework to create network intelligence for autonomous control, management, and coordination of large-scale complex network systems with heterogeneous parties.
 In the following, we offer some thoughts regarding various applications of game-theoretic learning in a broader context, showing that such a design framework is pervasive for diverse network problems.

-Interdependent infrastructure networks, including wireless communication networks and the smart grid, plays a significant role in modern society, where Internet-of-Things (IoT) devices are massively deployed and interconnected.
-These devices are connected with each other and to cellular/cloud networks, creating multi-layer networks, referred to as networks-of-networks \cite{juntao19infra}.
+Interdependent infrastructure networks, including wireless communication networks and the smart grid, play a significant role in modern society, where Internet-of-Things (IoT) devices are massively deployed and interconnected.
+These devices are connected to cellular/cloud networks, creating multi-layer networks, referred to as networks-of-networks \cite{juntao19infra}.
 The smart grid is one prominent example, where wireless sensors collect the data of buses and power transmission lines, forming a sensor network built on the power networks for grid monitoring and decision planning purposes \cite{zhu2019multilayer}.
 Besides, the networks-of-networks model has also been extensively studied in other infrastructure networks.
-For instance, in an intelligent transportation network, apart from vehicle-to-vehicle (V2V) communications, vehicles can also communicate with roadside infrastructures or units that belong to one or several service providers for exchanging various types of data related to different applications such as GPS navigation.
-In this case, the vehicles form one network while the infrastructure nodes form another network and the interconnections between two networks leads to an intelligent management and operation of modern transportation networks.
+For instance, in an intelligent transportation network, apart from vehicle-to-vehicle (V2V) communications, vehicles can also communicate with roadside infrastructures or units belonging to one or several service providers to exchange various types of data related to different applications, such as GPS navigation.
+In this case, the vehicles form one network while the infrastructure nodes form another network, and the interconnections between the two networks lead to the intelligent management and operation of modern transportation networks.